Split Suburban Railway: 2018

 Under the auspices of the Croatian Chamber of Commerce and its vice president Mirjana Čagalj, on April 30, 2018, a memorandum establishing the multiyear partnership on Split area rail passenger traffic development was signed between the CR, local authorities, national ministry, and other stakeholders in the project.
 Two possible routes for the new line to Trogir were mentioned.
 The first one would branch off from the existing tracks from Kastel Stari to Divulje and further to Trogir.
 This would mean 7 km of new tracks of which 3.4 km would be underground.
 The section between Kaštel Stari and Divulje would cost €70 million, while the section between Divulje and Trogir would cost between €30 and 80 million.
 The second route would branch off from Kaštel Sućurac, requiring 12.6 km of tracks (11.6 km underground).
 The latter would cost €200 million just to reach Divulje.
 The case and development study planning would take 3–5 years, while the construction of the railway itself another 3–6 years.
 8 train compositions would be bought for this line; Končar representatives presented the diesel multiple unit HZP 7-023 series to the stakeholders.
-Rail-workers' trade union representatives supported investing in the Split suburban rail network as a way to improve Croatian Railways' sustainability, profits, and mission fulfillment.
+Rail-workers' trade union representatives supported investing in the Split suburban rail network as a way to improve HŽ Putnički prijevoz's sustainability, profits, and mission fulfillment.

 The Government of Croatia officially supported the project in a cabinet meeting held in Split on May 4, 2018.
-Croatian Railways-Infrastructure was appointed as a key stakeholder, Ministry of traffic as a coordinator among the stakeholders and the local authorities, while the total cost was estimated at €1.1 billion.
+HŽ Infrastruktura was appointed as a key stakeholder, Ministry of Transport as a coordinator among the stakeholders and the local authorities, while the total cost was estimated at €1.1 billion.
 However, the Croatian government spoke solely of connecting the Split Airport with the Port of Split and building Split-Kopilica as an intermodal hub.
 The plans for extending the line to Trogir were dropped.
 This was reaffirmed on July 17, 2018, by the minister of transport Oleg Butković at the ceremonial opening of Čiovo bridge, stating that connecting Split Airport with the Port of Split by rail is the most important railway project in Croatia.